 Because these policies are focused on the home and its contents, items that are stolen or damaged away from home are usually not covered.

-Some believe the premiums are expensive or insurance is only worth buying if your ebike costs over a certain amount.
-Luckily, none of those are true with Sundays Insurance.
+Some believe the premiums are expensive or insurance is only worth buying if your e-bike costs over a certain amount.
+Luckily, none of this is true with Sundays Insurance.

 Along with the standard and optional coverages in the table above, you can also choose extra coverage additions to suit your needs.